lamaxko/Pairs-Trading-Strategy/README.md

 - `FunctHelpers.py`: Contains utility functions for calculating values and metrics used in the various methods.
 - `PlotHelpers.py`: Aids in plotting the outputs within the visualization notebooks.
+- `TstMethods.py`: Is a implementation of the three methods in a python file without the visualization so that it can be used in the backtest.

-## Backtesting
+## Backtesting (IN PROGRESS NOT FINISHED)

-For evaluation purposes, `EvalBacktest.ipynb` is included which uses the functions from `TstMethods.py`.
+- `EvalBacktest.ipynb` is the visualization of Backtest which uses the functions from `TstMethods.py`.
 This is a set of backtests to assess the performance of the Distance, Cointegration, and Copulas Methods in a historical context.
 It tests for multiple overlapping periods with a 12 month callibration period and a 6 month traiding period.

-The backtesting process is yet to be completed and will be documented accordingly once finalized.

 ---